acnelson12/PP4/README.md

 are stars like Sirius which are actually systems of multiple stars.
-This could simplify the process of supplying new catalogs to the program since you would not have to go through and check for duplicate listings in other catalogs and whether the other catalogs distinguish between the individual stars of a star system, etc.  The stars would be drawn from a separate list of stars containing the data of magnitude, color, location, etc.
+This could simplify the process of supplying new catalogs to the program since you would not have to go through and check for duplicate listings in other catalogs and whether the other catalogs distinguish between the individual stars of a star system, etc.  The actual stars would be drawn from a separate list of stars containing the data of magnitude, color, location, etc.

 “Besides that, I’d like to re-structure the internals of PP3 because in some respect the code is not well maintainable and expandable.
 For the long-term future, it may be worth thinking about using Guile as the scripting language.”

+Okay, not to be mean or anything, but....
-Yeah, it definitely was not well-maintainable or expandable.
-Re-structuring the internals is what I had no choice but to resort to.
+Yeah, it definitely was not well-maintainable or expandable...or readable, for that matter.
+Absolutely nothing was indented in the source code I found.
+Good grief.
+I was hoping to avoid re-structuring the internals, but it quickly became apparent that there was no other option but to basically rewrite the program.
 About using Guile, I really don’t feel like dealing with that right now.

 One of the first things I want to change about the program is its use of PSTricks.
 I like pdfLaTeX.
 Tikz seems to be much more versatile.